Hariharan-25016362/Module-2/README.md

 ```

-# EX-03-Lambda Function in Python: Addition of Two Numbers
+# EX-03-Lambda Function in Python- Addition of Two Numbers

 ## 🎯 Aim
 To write a Python program that defines a **lambda function** which takes two arguments `a` and `b`, and returns their sum.